dylans0ng/dylans0ng.github.io/_posts/2023-01-30-how-excel-can-change-your-life.md

 # 3 Ways Learning Excel can Change your Life
-_Want to watch?
-Here's the video that goes with this post ADD THE LINK LATER_
+_Want to watch the video that goes along with the post?
+Check it out here: https://youtu.be/kyF3feEtbPk_

 ## Introduction
 Data help businesses make decisions.